 If the cold weather and impending stress of the holidays is already getting to you, head to Netflix for a wealth of series waiting to offer you an enchanting escape.
-The streaming service's catalog of fantasy titles for September are ready to sweep you away on an incredible adventure.
-If you're looking for a night in with a movie epic, the streaming giant has added classics like The Lord of the Rings: The Two Towers and The Return of the King to their lineup.
-But if you don't have time to immerse yourself in a lengthy saga in one sitting, Netflix also has an exciting collection of episodic fantasies this fall.
+The streaming service's catalog of fantasy titles for November are ready to sweep you away on an incredible adventure.
+If you don't have time to immerse yourself in a feature-length saga in one sitting, Netflix also has an exciting collection of episodic fantasies this month.
 Filled with vampires, medieval settings, and plenty of supernatural elements, these series suggestions will satisfy your craving for magic for both adults and younger viewers.

-These series are some of the best that Netflix has to offer.
-So settle in, click play, and check out the best fantasy shows available on Netflix in September.
+These series are some of the best out there.
+So settle in, click play, and check out the best fantasy shows available on Netflix in November.

 All eight seasons of the original Charmed are currently available to stream on Netflix, as well as the first season of the 2018 reboot.
 The original stars Alyssa Milano as Phoebe, a New Yorker who moves back to San Francisco to live with her sisters Prue (Shannon Doherty) and Piper (Holly Marie Combs) in an extremely charming Victorian house.
 When the sisters discover and accidentally activate an ancient text in their attic, they realize they each have different, and potentially dangerous, magical powers.
 Part of a line of witches destined to protect mortals from supernatural dangers, the sisters must quickly master their magical abilities to win the epic battle between good and evil.

 The rebooted series is also full of witchy fun, and follows three sisters in Hilltowne, Michigan who learn of their powers after their mother passes away.